naomi789/portfolio/README.md

-#Hi there
+# Hi there

-👋 I'm a UX Researcher working at Groupon in Seattle, WA, USA.
+👋 I'm a UX Researcher working at GitHub in Seattle, WA, USA.

-#NOW
+# NOW

-✨ Focused on the consumer side of e-commerce
+✨ Focused on security features (e.g., depend-a-bot)

 🌱 Part time student at the University of Washington

-#BIO
+# BIO

 👩‍🦱 My pronouns are she/her